azeemh/tickr/README.md

 #### Pro Tip: use a monotype font for consistent glyph spacing

 there's probably a better way to update to newer xml parser and use strftime for the clock for uniformity and aesthetic consistency, but I'm sure the original author knows better.
-I'm just a guy sharing a fix that works that I compiled and use on my own machine.
+I'm just a guy sharing a fix that works that I compiled and use on my own ubuntu 24 machine.

 The original author's site https://www.open-tickr.net/

-Getting Started:
+# Getting Started:

 1. clone this git repository `git clone git@github.com:azeemh/tickr.git`
 2. change directory into the folder: `cd tickr`
 3. Build using the appropriate instructions below for your operating system.
+4. Run the program.
+Just type `tickr` to run the program.

 (sudo make uninstall and sudo make clean are handy to know)